 The resulting adjusted market capitalizations are used to create a standard market capitalization weighted index with raw weighting factors.

-A company that recently completed an initial public offering (“IPO”) and that meets the criteria above can be considered for inclusion as an Index constituent only at the quarterly Index rebalance and reconstitution, and only after the security has completed at least three (3) months of trading history.
+A company that recently completed an initial public offering (“IPO”) and that meets the criteria above can be considered for inclusion as an Index constituent only at the quarterly Index rebalance and reconstitution, and only after the security has completed at least one (1) month of trading history.

 securities may be added or deleted as Index constituents according to the criteria defined above,

 the Exposure Factor may change based on a shift in a company’s relative exposure to the solar industry, and